petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 # Fragment Configuration Types Reference

-This reference lists the available configuration types for fragments.
-See [Adding Configuration Options to Fragments](../../developing-page-fragments/adding-configuration-options-to-fragments.md) for more information on how to make a fragment configurable.
+Below are the available configuration types for fragments.
+See [Adding Configuration Options to Fragments](../../developing-page-fragments/adding-configuration-options-to-fragments.md) for more on how to make a fragment configurable.

 These are the configurable fragment types available to implement: